ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Models.} We conduct experiments on two left-to-right autoregressive model: LlamaGen~\cite{sun2024LlamaGen} and RAR~\cite{yu2024rar}.
-For both models, their class-to-image variants are used, which generate images for ImageNet~\cite{russakovsky2015imagenet} classes.
-The best reported settings in their papers or code are used when generating images.
-See~\Cref{tab:gendetails} in Supplementary Material for details.
+\paragraph{Models.} We conduct experiments on three left-to-right autoregressive models: LlamaGen~\cite{sun2024LlamaGen} (GPT-B and GPT-L) and RAR-XL~\cite{yu2024rar}.
+For both models, their class-to-image variants are used, which generate images conditioned on ImageNet~\cite{russakovsky2015imagenet} classes.
+We use the best reported generation settings.
+See Section~\ref{sec:supp:gendetails} in Suppl.
+Material for details.

-\paragraph{Settings and Metrics.} We evaluate our watermarking techniques empirically by generating 2.000 watermarked images and computing ROC statistics on the fraction of green tokens against a set of 2.000 generated images without watermarks.
-Results are reported as AUC and TPR@FPR=1.
-We explore different settings for the cluster-based watermark by varying the number of clusters ($k \in \{8, 16, 32, 64, 128\}$).
-We also try different strengths for the watermark ($\delta \in \{2, 5\}$) as well as different fractions of green tokens ($\gamma \in \{0.5, 0.25\}$).
-This is done for different hash prefixes ($\kappa \in \{1, \dots, 8\}$) from which we pick the best performing prefixes (see~\Cref{tab:app:full22} in the Supplementary Material).
-To evaluate image quality, we calculate the FID~\cite{heusel2017fid} using 50k generated images against the ImageNet validation set.
+\paragraph{Evaluation Metrics.} Similarly to previous work, we report TPR@FPR=1\% and AUC to measure watermark detection performance.
+The main evaluation (\cref{tab:results:main}) uses 2,000 watermarked images and provides empirical numbers computed against a set of 2,000 generated, unwatermarked images.
+Image quality is assessed by computing the FID of 50k generated images against the ImageNet validation set. \paragraph{Watermark Settings.} We explore different settings for the cluster-based watermark by varying the number of clusters ($k \in {8, 16, 32, 64, 128}$), the strength of the watermark ($\delta \in {2, 5}$), and the fraction of green tokens ($\gamma \in {0.5, 0.25}$).
+This is done for different hash prefixes ($\kappa \in {1, \dots, 8}$) from which we pick the best-performing one.
+The optimal settings were determined on a validation set disjoint from the test set used in \Cref{tab:results:main} and by using different perturbations.
+This procedure is described in detail in Section~\ref{sec:supp:prefixtune} in the Supplementary Material.

-\paragraph{Robustness Analysis.} The robustness is evaluated w.r.t.~both perturbations and regeneration attacks.
-We use an extensive set of image perturbations, such as Gaussian Noise and Blur (see \Cref{tab:fullset} in Supplementary Material for detailed settings).
-For regeneration attacks, we use the SD1.5 and FLUX.1 autoencoders, re-generating the watermarked images by first feeding them into the VAE's encoder, and then decoding the obtained latent using the VAE decoder.
-We also test against the diffusion-based regeneration attack~\cite{ZhaZhaSu2024invisibleimagewatermarksprovably} with default settings, i.e. 60 steps of denoising using Stable Diffusion 2.1~\cite{RomBlaLor2022stablediffusion}.
-Visual examples of all applied perturbations can be found in \Cref{fig:supp:perturbation_examples} in Supp.
-Material.
+\paragraph{Robustness analysis.} The robustness is evaluated w.r.t.~both perturbations and regeneration attacks on a distinct set of 2,000 images.
+We use an extensive set of image perturbations, such as Gaussian noise and blur.
+For regeneration attacks, we use the SD1.5 and FLUX.1 autoencoders, regenerating the watermarked images by first encoding them with the VAE encoder and then decoding them with the VAE decoder.
+We further add a diffusion-based regeneration attack~\cite{ZhaZhaSu2024invisibleimagewatermarksprovably} with default settings, i.e. 60 steps of denoising using Stable Diffusion 2.1~\cite{RomBlaLor2022stablediffusion}.
+Visual examples of all applied perturbations as well as the detailed perturbation settings can be found in Section~\ref{sec:supp:perturbation_examples} in the Supplementary Material.